Scleroderma - Medical Condition

 Symptoms of scleroderma include:

-The five main features of CREST syndrome include:
+The 5 main features of CREST syndrome include:

 Diffuse scleroderma is the other form of systemic scleroderma.
 In diffuse scleroderma, people experience thickening of the skin of the arms, legs, face, chest, and stomach.
 Inside the body, damage to the lungs, kidneys, heart, blood vessels, bowel, esophagus, and joints may occur.
 If many of these organs are affected, the condition may become life-threatening.
 This more serious form of scleroderma is occasionally fatal, and nearly always debilitating.